 - Creating a new category: In this, the parent brand steps into the market with its products having no competition from their competitors.
 It attracts better negotiations with distributors who really need inventions in products.

 This demands a significant investment in marketing and advertising activities.
 In 2001, when Garnier used this method while launching Fructis Style.
-It ultimately helped them in establishing as leaders in several countries like China, Brazil, and the USA.
+It ultimately helped them in establishing themselves as leaders in several countries like China, Brazil, and the USA.

 - Segmentation: Another feasible solution is to implement a differentiated product in the parent category.